禁漫天堂

 The United States is home to some of the world's most prestigious universities, and it's no surprise they draw thousands of students worldwide every year.
 North American universities are often very diverse, with students coming from all over the world to gain their qualifications.
-In fact, as of January 2023,聽 there were 1.08 million international students with active study visas in the US.
-So,聽 if you're ready to join their ranks and have the quintessential US college experience, we have collected some must-know information about studying in the USA.
+However, recent policy changes and visa scrutiny have caused anxiety among international students, and there has been an 11% drop in the number of international students in the US, with some choosing to study elsewhere.
+While the US administration has moved to restore some cancelled student visas, uncertainty remains.
+If you're planning to study in the US, make sure that you do your research and have thoroughly prepared your applications and documents.聽

 Good to know:

-In the USA, 鈥渃ollege鈥 and 鈥渦niversity鈥 are used interchangeably.
+In the US, 鈥college鈥 and 鈥university鈥 are used interchangeably.
 This might be confusing if you hail from a country where 鈥渃ollege鈥 usually refers to high school.

 If you intend to study in the United States, you must first apply to a university, college, or higher educational institution.
 Although admission requirements will vary by institution, there are basic requirements to register in an American school or university.
 All prospective students should be able to produce school transcripts, relevant certificates, and letters of recommendation in English.
 Depending on the course and level of study, different standardized admissions tests are required to prove an adequate level of knowledge.